50 deals in his pipeline. He needed fewer, not more.

 The After

-Marcus’s average deal size went from £10K to £35K.
-A 250% increase.
-In six sessions.
+Marcus's average deal size went from £10K to £35K in six sessions.

+He got there by cutting activity, rather than adding it.
 Fewer calls.
 Shorter calls.
 Better qualification.

 Pipeline generation became steadier.
 He set boundaries with internal teams he'd previously been afraid to push back on.